slinkstr/FortniteOverlay/README.md

 # FortniteOverlay

 Gear overlay for Fortnite.
-Automatically gets current squad as you play and overlays a screenshot of their gear in the top-left corner.
+Automatically gets current squad as you play and overlays a screenshot of their gear in the top-left corner if they're also running it.

-Requires everyone to be running it to get the screenshots.
+Designed for 100% HUD scale at 1080p/1440p.
+Other resolutions and scales are calculated from these and may not be accurate.

 # Config